 With the much anticipated release of AMD’s highly disruptive Ryzen chips, it appears as if the underdog is giving Intel’s Core i5 and i7 a run for its money.
-With eight core central processing units (CPUs), AMD promises high-quality and top-performing products with strikingly cheaper prices than its competitor, Intel.
+With eight core central processing units (CPUs), AMD promises high quality and performance products with strikingly cheaper prices than its competitor, Intel.

-Taking a closer look at Ryzen 5 1600X chips, AMD is showcasing these with 6 cores / 12 threads.
-Because Ryzen chips focus on multithread performance, it makes them ideal for 3D rendering, virtualization, and video editing.
-The threat to Intel isn’t just with processors, AMD is also challenging Intel’s midrange chipset designs, which consists of the G41 chipset.
-This is considered to be Intel’s dominant chipset.
+Taking a closer look at Ryzen 5 1600X chips, AMD is showcasing these with 6 cores/12 threads.
+As Ryzen chips focus on multithread performance, it makes them ideal for 3D rendering, virtualisation, and video editing.
+The threat to Intel isn’t just with processors; AMD is also challenging Intel’s midrange chipset designs, which consists of the G41 and is considered to be Intel’s dominant chipset.
 Not long after AMD’s challenge, Intel quickly responded by introducing the P55 chipset and the i5 CPUs.
-Intel Core i5-7600K has 4 cores / 4 threads and is considered to be the most advanced chipset on the market for PC buyers.
-When paired with a DP55KG motherboard, the combination proved to maximize performance and not fall short on features.
+Intel Core i5-7600K has 4 cores/4 threads and is regarded as the most advanced chipset on the market for PC buyers.
+When paired with a DP55KG motherboard, the combination proved to maximise performance and not fall short on features.
 AMD does not compete with single-thread tests, but multi-thread is where AMD outshines Intel.

 The pricing structure of the Ryzen 5 is broken down as follows:

 Ryzen 5 is specifically targeting Intel’s pricing and position in the processor market.
-The 1500X, with a suggested price of $189, offers SMT, a feature that Intel’s desktop Core i5 chips have struggled to capitalize on.
+The 1500X, with a suggested price of $189, offers simultaneous multithreading (SMT) - a feature that Intel’s desktop Core i5 chips have struggled to capitalise on.
 The 1600X, priced approximately at $249, carries six cores and SMT to directly compete with Intel’s Core i5 product line, as well as the Core i7-7700K.

 Not only are the prices more affordable, but investors are encouraged to buy shares with AMD.
 The company’s shares have quadrupled in the past 12 months in anticipation of the Ryzen processor chips and it does not appear to be slowing down anytime soon.